-The project is open source
+As open source

-approach but at different levels.
+approach at different levels.

 Any simulation block can be extended in terms of parameters and functionality.

-Both styles can be used together.
+Both simulation levels can be used together.

 Learn more about the simulation styles

 The OpenSIMPLY provides global, selective and deferred statistics gathering

 The latter mode allows the user to take into account the steady state of the model in order to avoid a significant decrease in the accuracy of the results.